 grep <file> <text>

-Search for text in file with line/column highlighting
+Search for text in a file with line/column highlighting

 head